JanLahmann/RasQberry/documentation/RasQberry_TestReport.md

 **Prerequisites**

-Before starting this section, the following needs to be true
+It is expected that both steps 1 and 2 have been completed before starting this section.
+If both steps 1 and 2 are done, then the following statements hold true:

-- [X] Installed Raspberry Pi OS Bullseye (Legacy 32 bit) with desktop
+- [X] Installed Raspberry Pi OS Bullseye (Legacy 32 bit) with desktop as advised in step 1
-- [X] Made sure that you are using the default username `pi`
+- [X] Made sure that you are using the default username `pi` as advised in step 1

 Let's now navigate to the home directory of the user `pi`. __<a style="color: red"> NOTE__: Not doing this will result in an error while installing and using the RasQberry. </a>

 <br/>

-You can do that simply by typring `cd` then the user's path.
+You can do that simply by typing `cd` then the user's path.

 ```
 cd /home/pi/